AnhyDev/Documentation/AnhyDev/docs/anhyfamily/commands.md

-#### Команди
-Плагін AnhyFamily дозволяє гравцям створювати та керувати сім'ями у грі Minecraft, пропонуючи широкий спектр можливостей та функцій. Нижче наведено перелік основних команд, доступних у плагіні, та короткий опис їхнього призначення.
+The AnhyFamily plugin allows players to create and manage families in Minecraft, offering a wide range of features and capabilities.
+Below is a list of the main commands available in the plugin and a brief description of their purpose.

-#### Команди адміністратора
+#### Administrator Commands
-- **/anhyfam** (псевдоніми: /anhyfamily, /afam)
+- **/anhyfam** (aliases: /anhyfamily, /afam)
-  Команди, які доступні для використання з консолі або гравцям з адміністративними правами.

-#### Команди для гравців
+  Commands available for use from the console or by players with administrative rights.

+#### Player Commands
-- **/gender** (псевдоніми: /identity, /gen)
+- **/gender** (aliases: /identity, /gen)
-  Команди для зміни або встановлення статі гравця.
+  Commands for changing or setting the player's gender.

-- **/family** (псевдоніми: /fam)
+- **/family** (aliases: /fam)
-  Набір команд для налаштувань профілю гравця, взаємодії з сім'єю та отримання сімейної інформації.
+  A set of commands for configuring the player's profile, interacting with the family, and retrieving family information.

-- **/marry** (псевдоніми: /married)
+- **/marry** (aliases: /married)
-  Команди для одруження гравців.
+  Commands for marrying players.

-- **/adoption** (псевдоніми: /adopt)
+- **/adoption** (aliases: /adopt)
-  Команди для усиновлення.
+  Commands for adoption.

-- **/fhome** (псевдоніми: /familyhome, /fh)
+- **/fhome** (aliases: /familyhome, /fh)
-  Команди для роботи з сімейними точками дому.
+  Commands for working with family home points.

-- **/fchat** (псевдоніми: /familychat, /fc)
+- **/fchat** (aliases: /familychat, /fc)
-  Команди для роботи з сімейними чатами.
+  Commands for managing family chats.

-- **/fchest** (псевдоніми: /familychest, /ft)
+- **/fchest** (aliases: /familychest, /ft)
-  Команди для роботи з сімейними скринями.
+  Commands for managing family chests.

-- **/fhugs** (псевдоніми: /familyhugs, /hugs)
+- **/fhugs** (aliases: /familyhugs, /hugs)
-  Команди для встановлення дозволів на обійми та інших дій, пов'язаних з обіймами.
+  Commands for setting hug permissions and other actions related to hugging.

-- **/fprefix** (псевдоніми: /familyprefix, /prefix)
+- **/fprefix** (aliases: /familyprefix, /prefix)
-  Команди для роботи з сімейними префіксами.
+  Commands for managing family prefixes.